Tragopogon pratensis (Meadow Goat's Beard)

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk, taken in Fillmore and Kanabec counties.
+Photos by Peter M. Dziuk, taken in Fillmore and Kanabec counties.

 Have you seen this plant in Minnesota, or have any other comments about it?